Morocco–Peru relations: Western Sahara conflict

 Peru maintained an embassy in Rabat, which closed from 1973 to 1986 due to the unavailability of a chargé d'affaires.
 During this time, the ambassador in Madrid was accredited to the country, and Peru established diplomatic relations with the Sahrawi Arab Democratic Republic (SADR), which did not appear to disturb its relations with Morocco.

 After relations with the SADR were frozen in 1996, Peru maintained an ambiguous position on the recognition of the Sahrawi Arab Democratic Republic, maintaining a de facto legitimization from the government of Alberto Fujimori (1990-2000) to the Moroccan occupation of Western Sahara, which is not unrecognized by the international community.
 This position was seen again when in September 2017 the representative of the SADR, Khadijetou El Mokhtar, was prohibited from leaving Jorge Chávez International Airport.
 El Mohtar had to meet with the then president Pedro Pablo Kuczynski, which ultimately did not happen.

 On September 9, 2021, during the government of Pedro Castillo, Peru re-established diplomatic relations with the SADR, which was criticised by the Congress of Peru.

 In 2022, the Peruvian Ministry of Foreign Affairs announced that it suspended its relations with the SADR and that it instead "values the territorial integrity of the Kingdom of Morocco," also mentioning that it would improve its relations with the country through commercial trade, including fertilizer.
 This particular item was highlighted by some commentators, who noted that the Moroccan-controlled area of Western Sahara are home to the largest open-air phosphate mines in the world, with phosphate being fundamental in the manufacturing of fertilizers.
-Despite this, relations were again re-established with the SADR in September of the same year.
+Despite this, relations were again re-established with the SADR in September of the same year before being suspended once again about one year later in 2023.